acritelli/aws-labs/lab_2_deploy_RDS.md

     * Description: Provide something descriptive for the security group
     * VPC: specify your lab VPC
 2. Edit the inbound rules of the newly created security group:
-    * Allow MySQL/Aurora traffic from any source
+    * Allow MySQL/Aurora traffic from your public lab subnet: 10.10.100.0/24
-    * We will further refine these rules during later labs

 ## Step 2: Create a Subnet group